-Since Zoe first published these photos a few years back, it’s become one of our most popular posts.
+This is one of the site’s most popular posts.
 Why?
-It answers many of the questions that you asked us here on the site, and we’ve incorporated that into our new book, The New Artisan Bread in Five Minutes a Day.
-Thank you all for making this new edition possible–our readers are where the new ideas come from.
-If you’re having trouble getting this recipe to turn out the way you’d like, check out the troubleshooting tips on our FAQs page here.
+It answers many of the questions that you asked, with the answers incorporated The New Artisan Bread in Five Minutes a Day.
+Thank you all for making this new edition possible–readers are where the new ideas come from.
+If you’re having trouble getting this recipe to turn out the way you’d like, check out the troubleshooting tips on the FAQs page here.

-If you’re new to our site, we’d like to say welcome, and thank you for trying the bread.
-Our new edition has lots of material that wasn’t in the original Artisan Bread in Five Minutes a Day:
+If you’re new to the site, welcome, and thank you for trying the bread.
+The updated edition (2013) has lots of material that wasn’t in the original Artisan Bread in Five Minutes a Day (2007):

 —More color pictures, there are 40 now (compared with 8), and 100 B+W instructionals